 · Car – wax, transmission fluid, body filler, brake fluid.

-Detox your Home events are staffed by expert chemists who identify and sort the chemicals for safe transport back to a licenced facility in Melbourne where they are processed for reuse or safe disposal.
+Detox your Home events are staffed by expert chemists who identify and sort the chemicals for safe transport back to a licensed facility in Melbourne where they are processed for reuse or safe disposal.
 Chemicals collected are processed and recovered or recycled wherever possible.
 If they cannot be reused in any way, they are safely disposed of.

 With community safety in mind, Detox your Home events are drive-through and contactless, supported by a COVID Safe plan.